FeizhenWu/Nono/README.md

 |WT_NonoKO_hMeDIP_at_Promoter2K.txt|Text| 5hmC density in promoters of WT and NonoKO cells|
 |WT_NonoKO_Tet1_at_Promoter2K.txt|Text| Tet1 density in promoters of WT and NonoKO cells|

-If you have any question or comments on these scripts and data, please let us know.
+If you have any questions or comments on these scripts and data, please let us know.
 Thank You!